cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/sample-queries.md

 ## Search Objects

-- Return a simple list of Entity ID and Name where one or more of the following is true
+- Return a simple list of Object Id and Name where one or more of the following is true
   - `Name` equals search term
   - A `Tag` exists that equals the search term
   - A `MetaData Value` exists that equals the search term